KB-perByte/.vscode_dumps/ansible/ansible/netcommon/README.md

 #### Where place what!

-Look for the path where your clone (editable) installed ansible sits and open VS code at the same location. and add the below-mentioned launch.json under .vscode
+Look for the path where your cloned/(editable)/installed ansible sits and open VS code at the same location. and add the below-mentioned launch.json under .vscode

 ```